vitorvargas96/vitorvargas96/README.md

 Hello!
 My name is Vitor and I'm a passionate, self-taught software developer.
 My insatiable curiosity and desire to constantly learn lead me to seek out new knowledge and explore innovative technologies.

-As a developer, I have a strong command of various programming languages, including Golang, JavaScript, TypeScript, and PHP, and I'm proficient in both front-end and back-end development.
+As a developer, I have a strong command of various programming languages, including Golang, TypeScript, and PHP, and I'm proficient in both front-end and back-end development.
 I enjoy working with modern frameworks, but I also like digging into the nuts and bolts of how things work under the hood.

-Besides coding, I'm also familiar with tools like Terraform, Docker, and Packer for making deployment and management easier.
+Besides coding, I'm also familiar with tools like Docker, Terraform, and Packer for making deployment and management easier.
 I've tinkered around with a few cloud platforms too.

 Basically, I'm a hardworking guy who loves what he does.
 I take pride in my work and always strive to do my best.
 I'm eager to keep learning and making cool stuff with technology.